lollydaggle/macro-log/posts/monosources.md

 title: Mono macro sources
 date: 2020-05-27T00:00:00.000Z
 author: Hannah
-summary: A list of mono macro sources
+summary: A list of foods that are heavy towards one particular macro, with the focus on easy proteins and fats.
 tags:
   - tools
 ---